Privacy Policy

 Delete Your Data

-- Delete all Farm Notebook data at once
+- Delete all Farm Notebook data at once (both facts and documents)

 - All personal data in our own database is permanently deleted within 30 days